-- · Help students approach the testing in a relaxed, positive way. - Explain that the purpose of taking these tests is to find out which concepts have been mastered and which need further development. - Point out that some questions may be more difficult than others and that, for many of the questions, partial credit will be given.
-Encourage and motivate your students to put forth their best effort. - Be sure students understand the directions and how to mark answers on their answer sheets or record answers in the test book.
+- Help students approach the testing in a relaxed, positive way. - Explain that the purpose of taking these tests is to find out which concepts have been mastered and which need further development. - Point out that some questions may be more difficult than others and that, for many of the questions, partial credit will be given.
+Encourage and motivate your students to put forth their best effort. - Be sure students understand the directions, how to mark answers on their multiple-choice answer sheets, and where and how to record short and extended response answers in the appropriate test books.
 Assist them with test-taking procedures, but be careful not to inadvertently give hints or clues that indicate an answer or help eliminate answer choices.
 Do not assist students with any test questions. - Encourage students to attempt all questions.
 Tell them to read each question carefully and make their best attempt at answering each one.